seandstewart/bardly/bardly/plays/comedies/a-midsummer-night-s-dream/11-player.md

 When my cue comes, call me, and I will
 answer: my next is, 'Most fair Pyramus.'
 Heigh-ho!
 Peter Quince!
 Flute, the bellows-mender!
 Snout,
 the tinker!
-Starveling!
+Joiner Snug!
 God's my life, stolen
 hence, and left me asleep!
 I have had a most rare
 vision.
 I have had a dream, past the wit of man to
 say what dream it was: man is but an ass, if he go